 He is a member of The Government of Bermuda's Global Fintech Advisory Board.

-He is a member of the Crypto Valley Association in Switzerland.
+He is a former member of the Crypto Valley Association in Switzerland.

 His volunteer work includes serving on the Board of Directors of the Los Alto-Mountain View PONY Youth Baseball League and serving as the head coach of Summit Denali High School’s varsity baseball team.